 Ohyo Kumite is a series practised in Wado Ryu Karate by many Dojo all over the world.

-Originally, this series is created by Suzuki sensei.
-It's made to bridge the gap between the static formal techniques and free fighting.
+Suzuki Sensei created this series to bridge the gap between the static formal techniques and free fighting.

 That's why often you find the mistranslation: "Semi-Free Fighting".

 Here's the Kanji of Ohyo 応用 and their meaning (we'll get into the technical stuff in a sec.)

 - 用 = Use

 Together 応用 translates into application or practical use.
 You can see how "Semi-Free Fighting" would serve as a translation.

 With the "bridge the gap" in mind, let's move on to how people practise.